Power BI Extract Transform Load (ETL): A Comprehensive Guide

 What Is Power BI?

 Microsoft Power BI is one of the most powerful Business Intelligence Tools in the data industry.
-It was first created by Ron George in the year 2010 and named Project Crescent.
+It was first created by Ron George in 2010 and named Project Crescent.
 Later, Microsoft renamed it Power BI.
 In 2015, Power BI was made public for the first time.

 Over the years, Microsoft has introduced a slew of features to Power BI, that include natural language processing techniques, marvelous dashboards, exciting graphs and dashboards to work upon, Power BI Extract Transform Load (ETL) capabilities, integration with other Microsoft Apps, and robust security standards.